GrowthPath/zoho_analytics_connector/README.md

 Changes
 -------------
 1.3.2 Under heavy concurrent load, an oauth token error was not being caught.
-Fixed; new token is generated and a retyr occurs.
+Fixed; new token is generated and a retry occurs.

 1.3.1 Some small improvements to Zoho error handling